 Green tea’s polyphenol concentration contributes to its health-promoting properties.
 Catechins are the primary ingredients of green tea, with epigallocatechin gallate (EGCG) being one of the most effective catechins.
-Epigallocatechin gallate (EGCG) has been shown to have anticancer properties via modulating signalling pathways and also playing a function in the downregulation of proteins implicated in cancer cell invasiveness.
+Epigallocatechin gallate (EGCG) have anticancer properties via modulating signalling pathways and also playing a function in the downregulation of proteins implicated in cancer cell invasiveness.

 Mechanisms of action of Green tea in cancer prevention

-Although green tea has an important role in illness prevention, the exact mechanism of action is still being investigated.
+Although green tea has an important role in illness prevention, the exact mechanism of action is still unknown.
 The following are some of the probable mechanisms of action of green tea in cancer prevention and progression:

-- Green tea inhibits multiple tumour-inducing pathways, hence controlling the growth and progression of tumours.
+- Green tea inhibits multiple tumor-inducing pathways, hence controlling the growth and progression of tumors.

-- Green tea inhibits angiogenesis, activates tumour suppressor genes, and inhibits other transcription factors involved in cancer formation and progression because of its chemopreventive effects
+- Green tea inhibits angiogenesis, activates tumor suppressor genes, and inhibits other transcription factors.

-- Due to its high antioxidant capacity, it plays a function in neutralising free radicals and preventing macromolecule damage, thus preventing tumour development.
+- Green tea also plays a function in neutralizing free radicals and preventing macromolecule damage, thus preventing tumor development.

-- Another way that green tea may help to prevent cancer is by modulating genes involved in tumour initiation, progression, and promotion.
+- It also helps by modulating genes involved in tumor initiation, progression, and promotion.

 Anticancer Properties of Green Tea via Modulating Cell Signaling Pathways